-Being in a car wreck is never an easy situation, and being involved in a rental car crash is even more complicated.
+Being in a car wreck is never an easy situation and being in a rental car crash is even more complicated.

 Some Rental Car Insurance Options

-- Your Own Car Insurance – Collision coverage as part of your existing policy will cover damage to any vehicle you drive.
-Comprehensive coverage covers vandalism, fire, theft or hitting an animal.
+Collision coverage as part of your existing policy will cover damage to any vehicle you drive.
+Comprehensive coverage covers vandalism, fire, theft, or hitting an animal.
 Liability insurance will cover damage to another car if you caused the wreck, as well as medical treatment expenses due to your negligence.

-What Should I Do If My Rental Car Is Involved In An Accident?
+What Should I Do If My Rental Car Is Wrecked?

 If your rental car is wrecked, whether you may be at fault or not: